-Most courses completed with a satisfactory grade may be repeated one additional time after a period of five years.
+Most courses completed with a satisfactory grade may be repeated one additional time if a significant lapse of time of at least three years has passed and if the course must be taken to fulfill a recency requirement by the college or another institution of higher education to which the student seeks to transfer.
 However, this exception is considered only by petition.
 Students should contact the Admissions and Records Office for more information.
 If the repeat is allowed, the grade earned when the class is repeated will be used for the GPA computation, and the previous grade will be annotated as a repeat and will not be counted in the GPA computation.